other-arkitech/us/README.md

 us-cash cryptocurrency (USC)

 JAN 2019 - Running release candidate of alpha network.
+Current size is 38 nodes.
            If you are interested in dedicating a raspberry pi for running a node at home as alpha-tester, send email to other-arkitech@protonmail.com and I'll send the download link.
 You'll mine USC in return.
 Thanks.

 <pre>